leenasmushrooms/web/src/pages/products/index.md

       plan: Grow room®
       price: 250 + Courier Charges
-    - description: Suitable for small farmers , mushroom beds with 15 days of spawn running .
+    - description: Suitable for small farmers , mushroom beds with 15 days of spawn running.
+Minimum 5 beds order needed.
       items:
-        - Ready to grow bed size ..cmx...cm
+        - 5 numbers Ready to grow bed size 17cm diameter x 22 cm length
-        - weight ...
+        - weight 1.2kg
       plan: Ready to Grow mushroom Bed
-      price: "120"
+      price: 800 (5 bags, including courier charges )
     - plan: "Pellet Cultivation Starter kit "
-      price: "300"
+      price: "350 including delivery charge (in Kerala) "
       description: " This all-inclusive kit is designed to streamline and enhance your mushroom growing experience."
       items:
         - Packet Spawn size
         - Pellets
         - PP Cover
         - Micropores Tape
         - Detailed Instructions
     - plan: "Mushroom Farm consultancy & construction "
       description: Our Mushroom Farm Consultancy & Construction services
       price: Please contact on phone for more details
       items:
-        - We specialize in constructing farms with a minimum 500 sq.ft area
+        - We specialize in constructing farms and giving initial support by supply of ready to grows beds
+        - spawn and other raw materials needed.
+The minimum area requirement is 500 sq ft
-        - boasting a capacity of 2000 beds
+        - which will have a capacity of 2000 beds.
 ---